Secondary

 Graham Chatterley is a former school leader who has since led training for thousands of educators across the North of England; follow him at @grahamchatterl2.
 This article is based on an extract from his book, Changing Perceptions: Deciphering the Language of Behaviour (Crown House Publishing, £17.99).

-Post-Covid behaviour strategies for teenagers
+Post-Covid behaviour management strategies for teenagers

 Illustration of someone climbing up a ladder and looking at the cogs in a child's brain, representing behaviour management strategies